idsingh/Vimbly-Web-Scraper/README.md

 ### Prerequisities

-Install node & scrappy if not already installed since json2csv, a node module which is used to convert json to csv file.
+Install node & scrapy if not already installed since json2csv, a node module which is used to convert json to csv file.

 #### Install json2csv
 ```sh